splunk/observability-workshop/content/en/workshop-setup.md

 - Create and invite users to the Org.
 Create a `.csv` file containing the e-mail addresses (one per line) **or** copy and paste e-mail addresses (one per line).
 - Create a team and add users.
-- Create an Access Token, API Token and a RUM token.
+- Create an INGEST, API and RUM tokens.
 You will need to make a copy of these in order to provision the EC2 instances in Splunk Show.

 Post-workshop, you can use SWIPE to clean up the Org.
 SWiPE will complete the following: